 - No way no how (33 percent): People in this group are decidedly opposed to riding a bike as a form of transportation, and no circumstances will change this.

-While the report takes into account that some people will cycle no matter the conditions—and others will never cycle due to a lack of interest, health or other reasons—it shows perceived risk is a major deterrent for many would-be cyclists.
+While the report considers some people will cycle no matter the conditions—and others will never cycle due to a lack of interest, health or other reasons—it shows perceived risk is a major deterrent for many would-be cyclists.

 - Bike education programs